-Although the provisions of the William Paterson University Graduate Nursing Student Handbook are as accurate and complete as possible, the School of Nursing Graduate Program reserves the right to change any provision herein without actual notice if circumstances so warrant.
+Although the provisions of the William Paterson University Graduate Nursing Student Handbook areas accurate and complete as possible, the School of Nursing Graduate Program reserves the right to change any provision herein without actual notice if circumstances so warrant.
 Every effort will be made to keep students advised of such changes.
 However, the student has the responsibility to know what changes have been made to the handbook and to meet completely and successfully the requirements of the graduate nursing program by reviewing updates in the handbook each semester.
+Notification of policy revisions, changes and/or additions of the Graduate Nursing Program can be found posted on the Graduate Nursing handbook web page.